The low FODMAP diet chart as a first aid for digestive issues

 Typically, when changing your diet, there are three phases of change

 - Phase I

-In this phase, the so-called abstention phase, the patients restrict themselves for four up to six weeks from foods high in FODMAP.
+In this phase, the so-called abstention phase, people restrict themselves for four up to six weeks from foods high in FODMAP.
 Their complaint should get better.

 - Phase II